benitomartin/mlops-aws-stroke/README.md

 ## Project Description

 The dataset was obtained from Kaggle and contains 5110  rows and 10 columns to detect stroke predictions.
 To prepare the data for modelling, an **Exploratory Data Analysis** was conducted where it was detected that the dataset is very imbalance (95% no stroke, 5% stroke).
-For modeling, the categorical features where encoded and the best roc-auc threshold was selected for the predictions.
+For modeling, the categorical features where encoded, XGBoost was use das model and the best roc-auc threshold was selected for the predictions using aditionally threshold-moving for the predictions due to the imbalance.
 The learning rate was tuned in order to find the best one on the deployed model.

 <p align="center">
     <img src="https://github.com/benitomartin/peft-gemma-2b/assets/116911431/f306a317-c7d7-470d-8adc-c36c7951d539">